Skip to Content

 Begin by checking the following:

-2. Check fuse – Your EPB will be listed in the fuse box or in the drivers manual.
+2. Check fuse – Your EPB will be listed in the fuse box or in the driver’s manual.
 Check the fuse is Good and the correct size.

 3. Visual – Check the rear actuator wiring connectors are in place.
-Damaged loose or disconnected plugs are common.
+Damaged, loose, or disconnected plugs are common.
 Give them a wiggle, and have a helper actuate the button.

 After running these checks, we’ll now need to access the actuator.
 Jacking the vehicle and removing the wheel may be necessary.
 Use axle stands to support the vehicle.